App Development Cost 2026: Real Numbers for 20+ App Types

 How to ship at these numbers

-The DIY column isn't magic — it's a 3-step process that most people skip step 1 of and wonder why their token bill is 10× higher than it should be.
+The DIY column isn't magic — it's a 3-step process.
+Skipping step 1 is the most common reason token bills come in 5–10× higher than expected.

 1